swordholder/graphql-bookstore/README.md

 # GraphQL BookStore (BookStore.API)

-Lightweight GraphQL API for managing books and authors built with .NET 9 and C# 13.
+Lightweight GraphQL API for managing books and authors built with .NET 10 and C# 13.

 ## Features
 - GraphQL schema with Queries, Mutations, and Subscriptions
-- In-memory data model for Books and Authors (easy to replace with EF Core or another DB)
+- Data model with Entity Framework Core
 - Example types: `Book`, `Author`, and `Genre` enum
 - Ready to run via `dotnet` CLI or Visual Studio 2022

 ## Prerequisites
-- .NET 9 SDK
+- .NET 10 SDK
-- Visual Studio 2022 (updated) or any editor that supports .NET 9
+- Visual Studio 2022 (updated) or any editor that supports .NET 10
 - Git
+- Entity Framework Core

 ## Get started (CLI)
 1. Clone the repository